TABC 2021 Changes

 Temporary Licensing Process

-To launch new technology and support changes made by the 86th Texas Legislature, TABC must temporarily change the processes to apply for original licenses, renewals, subordinate authorities, supplemental changes, and events.
+To launch new technology and support changes made by the 86th Texas Legislature, TABC temporarily changed the processes to apply for original licenses, renewals, subordinate authorities, supplemental changes, and events.

 License Types and Fees

-TABC will launch the Alcohol Industry Management System (AIMS), a new online system that all businesses will use to apply for licenses and conduct other transactions.
+TABC's new Alcohol Industry Management System (AIMS) launched Sept.
+1, 2021.
+All businesses will use AIMS to apply for licenses and conduct other transactions.
 This page describes the onboarding process and key information for your business.

 Beer and Ale Changes

-Legislative action is ending the distinction between beer and ale.
-Both will be considered “malt beverages.”
+Legislative action ended the distinction between beer and ale.
+Both are now considered “malt beverages.”
+Learn about what this means for Texas businesses.

 Local Government Changes

-This page provides information about how upcoming changes affect local governments.
+This page provides information about how changes affect local governments.